Thermowell Wake Frequency Calculation & Theory

-Thermowell wakes, and consequently thermowell wake frequency, is a physical characteristic resulting from the interaction of a thermowell with the fluid flowing past it.
-The geometry of the thermowell, and the properties and process conditions of the fluid flowing past the thermowell all determine the effects and frequency of the wake vortices.
+Thermowell wakes, and the resulting thermowell wake frequency, is a physical characteristic resulting from the interaction of a thermowell with the fluid flowing past it.
+The thermowell dimensions and geometry, and the properties and process conditions of the fluid flowing past the thermowell all determine the effects and frequency of the wake vortices.
 In some applications, the wake frequency can result in the design of the thermowell being unsuitable for the application, and use of such a thermowell being a potential safety hazard.

 Thermowell Wake Frequency Theory